heleusbrands/lstm-tools/docs/index.md

 ## Introduction

 LSTM Tools is designed to make working with time series data intuitive and efficient, particularly when preparing data for machine learning models.
 Built on numpy's powerful array operations, it provides a hierarchical data structure that makes complex operations simple.
-It takes a dynamic approach, by changing the functionality of the array based on the current shape of the data.
+It takes a dynamic approach, by changing the functionality of the array based on the current shape and content of the data.

 ## Key Features